Samir-Kesare/OpsTree-Deployment/CanaryDeployment/README.md

 ***
 ## Conclusion
-In conclusion, the blue-green deployment strategy offers significant advantages in terms of minimizing downtime, reducing deployment risks, and enabling continuous delivery of updates.
+In conclusion, the  Canary  deployment strategy offers significant advantages in terms of minimizing downtime, reducing deployment risks, and enabling continuous delivery of updates.
 However, it's essential to acknowledge the potential challenges such as increased infrastructure costs, complexity in managing dual environments, and dependency on automated deployment tools.
-Despite these drawbacks, when implemented effectively, blue-green deployments can enhance reliability, flexibility, and agility in the software delivery process.
-By understanding both the benefits and limitations, organizations can leverage the blue-green strategy to achieve seamless, efficient, and resilient deployment workflows.
+Despite these drawbacks, when implemented effectively,  Canary  deployments can enhance reliability, flexibility, and agility in the software delivery process.
+By understanding both the benefits and limitations, organizations can leverage the  Canary  strategy to achieve seamless, efficient, and resilient deployment workflows.
 ***

 ## Contact Information